-If you are a foodie traveler who loved to spend time trying new culinary experiences, the blog Icelandic Food you need to try might just be your next stop.
+For the foodie traveler who loves to spend time trying new culinary experiences, the blog Icelandic food and drinks you need to try might just be your next stop.

 This valley is quite literally called the smoky valley due to its smokey hot springs and fumy pillars.
-Pack your bathing suit and hiking shoes cause this trail is one for the books.
-The hike itself only takes about an hour but the scenery whilst at it is simply put, breathtaking!
-Once you have followed the river that leads through the valley to the bathing spot.
+Pack a bathing suit and hiking shoes, cause this trail is one for the books.
+The hike itself only takes about 45 minutes but the scenery whilst at it, is simply put, breathtaking!
+It’s easy to follow the track along the river that leads through the valley to the bathing spot.
 Yes, the river is warm enough to bathe in.
 It’s time to undress and dip in!

 The further up you go the warmer it gets.
-So, it’s possible to find warmer spots and kind of control your bathing temp with where you go in.
+So, it’s possible to find warmer spots and kind of control the bathing temp with where you go in.
 Good gracious, mother nature was really feeling amorous when she created Iceland.

 Just note that there are no designated changing facilities, just a couple of small timber dividers to hide behind.
 You’ll be one with the elves.
-So, you might want to bring a big towel and cover each other while you change.
+So, bring a big towel and cover each other while changing clothes.

 Iceland is globally known for its quality food ingredients and its clean glacial water.
 So, when in Iceland it is one’s duty to try as much as possible.
-That’s why Food Walks around Reykjavík, the local cooking classes, or for the thirsty trippers, the Reykjavík Beer Tour.
-They say that the Icelandic water makes all the difference when it comes to the taste of Icelandic beer!
+That’s why Food walks around Reykjavik are very popular.
+And make sure to try the beer – they say that the Icelandic water makes all the difference when it comes to the taste of Icelandic beer!

 Visiting a Waterfall

 There is something so dreamy about standing in front of a gushing waterfall with your other half.
-The natural power, the force, the beauty and, let’s face it, the stellar opportunity for an amazing photo of you two together, is hard to beat.
+The natural power, the force, the beauty and, let’s face it, the stellar opportunity for an amazing photo of the happy couple together, is hard to beat.

 Pro Tip: To make this romantic buy one big one and choose together.
-Go for two spoons and feed each other.
+Finally ask for two spoons and enjoy feeding each other.

 Take a Walk Along the Sea

-Make your way down to Sæbraut and take in the glory of Mt.
-Esja that watches over Reykjavík day and night.
-Enjoy the boats sailing around in the ocean and the random island of Viðey that peaks up from the bay.
+The beautiful coastline of Reykjavik offers splendid panoramic and romantic views, taking in the glory of Mt.
+Esja that watches over the capital city day and night.
+Enjoy the boats sailing around in the ocean and the tiny island of Videy island that peaks up from the bay.
 In December it’s possible to see a shining beam of light into the sky, from the Imagine Peace Tower, an outdoor art piece by Yoko Ono, dedicated to the memory of John Lennon.

 Head towards Harpa Musical Hall and behold the light display before gradually arriving at the old harbor.
-This is one of the places in downtown Reykjavík where you completely forget that you are in the capital.
+This is one of the places in downtown Reykjavik where you completely forget that you are in the capital.
 It’s homey, friendly and kind of has that small-town charm.
-You can even visit the yellow lighthouse and the outdoor artwork ‘Þúfan.’
+You can even visit the yellow lighthouse and the outdoor artwork Thufan.
 Enjoy the view and the fresh air!